 In Spring of 2020 Tokyo Disneyland will open its newest mega E-Ticket ride, Enchanted Tale of Beauty and the Beast.
 Based on the 1991 classic film, Enchanted Tale of Beauty and the Beast takes riders through Beast’s castle and recreations of iconic moments from the movie.
 Guests ride in giant teacups that make use of trackless technology (just like the one used in Pooh’s Hunny Hunt).
 We expect Enchanted Tale of Beauty and the Beast to have huge crowds when it opens and then for the foreseeable future.
 Disney posted a preview and it looks like it will be one hell of a ride.

 Also new at Tokyo Disneyland this Spring is The Happy Ride with Baymax, which is a spinning ride, similar to Alien Saucer Swirl in Disney’s Hollywood Studios at Walt Disney World, or Mater’s Junkyard Jamboree in Disney California Adventure.

 Soaring: Fantastic Flight is Tokyo DisneySea’s custom version of the popular ride from Disney California Adventure, Epcot, and Shanghai Disneyland.
 OLC says Soaring “will feature original scenes and the newest visual images.”
 We do know that DisneySea’s Soaring will feature a new original storyline where riders are greeted by the spirit of the fictional aviator, Camellia Falco.
 Guests are invited to ride on her newest invention, the “Dream Flyer.”

 Also in Tokyo DisneySea, Song of Mirage is a stage show about Mickey and his friends searching for Rio Dorado (Spanish for “golden river”).
-The show will use projection technology and is sure to make some impressive visuals.
+The show uses projection technology and makes for some impressive visuals.